corneltek/ActionKit/README.md

 ActionKit is library let you share the business logics across controllers, pages, ajax requests.

-Sometimes, you need shared code across your controllers, however, then you might write a shared controller class to share common code, but this approach might work well for small applications, but when your application is getting bigger and bigger, it will be very complex to share the common code.
+Sometimes, you need shared code across your controllers, you might sit down and write a shared controller class to share the common code for reuse.
+This approach might work well for small applications, when your application is getting bigger and bigger, it will be very complex to share the common code, and hardly to maintain.

-So the ActionKit is a way to wrap your common code up, and make these common code, reuseable in everywhere in the application.
+ActionKit provides a way to wrap your common code up, and make these common code reuseable in everywhere in the application.

 Besides of sharing the logics across your controllers, you may also define the parameters with types, validators, form widget type and a lot of parameter options, and render your Action as a web form.

+    [Web Form] => [Input: paramters] => [ Parameter Validation ]
+            => [Execute the logic in Action]
+                => [Return result: Success or Failure, Data: processed data] => [Render result on the web page]

-You don't need to handle the ajax mechanisums, controller handlers, parameter validations, ActionKit\\Action does all the jobs for you automatically, so you can focus on the core logics that you only need to handle.
+Hence, you don't need to handle the ajax mechanisums, controller handlers, parameter validations, ActionKit\\Action does all the jobs for you automatically, so you can focus on the core logics that you only need to handle.

 Action is just like API (application programming interface), which can be triggered from HTTP requests, Ajax requests, or